 - The sample size for seed health testing, seed sampling protocols

 Samantha Thomas has earned an MS and Ph.D. in Plant Pathology from The Ohio State University.
 She has been with Monsanto for 11 years and currently, she is the Stewardship and Industry Affairs lead within Quality.
 She works across the seed industry and regulatory partners to develop and use quality tools to address the phytosanitary risk of seed movement.
-Her areas of expertise include seed pathology and seed health testing, seed movement, best management practices for vegetable seed production.
+Her areas of expertise include seed pathology and seed health testing, seed movement, and best management practices for vegetable seed production.

 Phyllis Himmel, Director, Collaboration for Plant Pathogen Strain Identification (CPPSI).
 Phyllis joined the UC Davis Seed Biotechnology Center in July 2015 to lead the seed industry-funded Collaboration for the Identification of Plant-Pathogen Strains (CPPSI).
 She received her MS and Ph.D. in Plant Pathology from the University of Arizona.
 After a USDA/ARS Post Doc at the University of Illinois, she joined the Asgrow (later Seminis, then Monsanto) Vegetable Seed Company as a research plant pathologist.
 While at Marrone Bio Innovations, she held personnel and product management roles in the discovery and development of plant and microbe-based biopesticides.